SARS May Already Have Calculated Your Tax: What Every South African Business Owner Must Check in 2025

 The Specific Risks of Getting This Wrong

 South African tax law is unambiguous about what happens when you don't engage with SARS on time.
-The consequences are financial and operational.
+The consequences are both financial and operational.

 Late or non-filing penalties are issued under Section 210 of the Tax Administration Act.
 SARS charges a fixed administrative penalty for each month you fail to file, starting at R250 per month and scaling up to R16,000 per month depending on your taxable income.
 These penalties accumulate monthly and are not automatically waived.